emmstavis/campaign/README.md

-Campaign Programs
+**Campaign Programs**

+These were programs I built for a campaign in the summer of 2022 to assist with donor reserach and cleaning up the donor database.
+The programs were generally designed to prioritize code readability over optimization so that future users with less background could adjust functionality as needed.

-donor_res: scrapes Open Secrets to find potential donors based on given criteria
+**donor_res:** scrapes Open Secrets to find potential donors based on given criteria

-dupe_finder: exports csv with all duplicates within given csv from donor database
+**dupe_finder:** exports csv with all duplicates within given csv from donor database

-fec_dupe_finder: finds duplicates within csv from database and FEC files
+**fec_dupe_finder:** finds duplicates within csv from database and FEC files